nezza/SDQAnalyzer/readme.md

 First, fork, clone or download this repository.
 Forking is recommended if you plan to use version control or share your custom analyzer publicly.

 Note - This repository contains a submodule.
-Be sure to include submodules when cloning.
+Be sure to include submodules when cloning, for example `git clone --recursive https://github.com/saleae/SampleAnalyzer.git`.
 If you download the repository from Github, the submodules are not included.
 In that case you will also need to download the AnalyzerSDK repository linked above and place the AnalyzerSDK folder inside of the SampleAnalyzer folder.

 Once downloaded, first run the script rename_analyzer.py.
 This script is used to rename the sample analyzer automatically.
 Specifically, it changes the class names in the source code, it changes the text name that will be displayed once the custom analyzer has been loaded into the Saleae Logic software, and it updates the visual studio project.